A robot reaching for a Microsoft Excel logo, representing ways to automate Excel.

 VBA scripts

 Think of VBA scripts as a more advanced version of Excel macros.
-VBA (or Visual Basic for Applications) is the programming language behind Excel, meaning that you can use it to run more intricate scripts that automate complex actions.
+VBA (also known as the visual basic editor) is the programming language behind Excel, meaning that you can use it to run more intricate scripts that automate complex actions.
 With a little know-how — or help from a developer — you can streamline your processes, get better reports, and deal with less data entry.

 Here’s a guide to using VBA scripts in Excel if you want to learn more.